i am: a teacher

 i am: a hobbyist

 Tabletop games and TTRPGs fit very naturally into the loves of my life: being a book nerd, a writing nerd, a drama nerd by turns.
 My gaming group plays CoC, Delta Green, and D&D5e.
-I love playing and I adore GMing/Keeping/DMing because it’s kind of like teaching but I get to make up everything.
 Currently I’m DMing Curse of Strahd.

 i am: a human